Fanout forwarding

 Setup

-The app expects a configured backend named "backend" that points to a backend server.
-For example, if the server is available at domain example.com, then you'll need to create a backend on your Compute@Edge service named "backend" with the destination host set to example.com and port 443.
-Also set 'Override Host' to the same host value.
+The app expects a configured backend named "origin" that points to an origin server.
+For example, if the server is available at domain example.com, then you'll need to create a backend on your Compute service named "origin" with the destination host set to example.com and port 443.
+Also set Override Host to the same host value.

 Note

 This app is not currently supported in Fastly's local development server, as the development server does not support Fanout features.
-To experiment with Fanout, you will need to publish this project to your Fastly Compute@Edge service. using the fastly compute publish command.
+To experiment with Fanout, you will need to publish this project to your Fastly Compute service. using the fastly compute publish command.

 Next steps